RaffiKian/RKCalendar/README.md

 Setting the calendar, minimum and maximum dates that can be selected.

-    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: Date().addingTimeInterval(60*60*24*365), mode: 0)
+    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: Date().addingTimeInterval(60*60*24*365), mode: .singleDate)

 ## Single date selection

-Use mode 0 to select a single date.
+Use mode  *.singleDate* to select a single date.

-    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: 0)
+    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: .singleDate)

 ## Range of dates selection

-Use mode 1 to select a contiguous range of dates, from a start date to an end date.
+Use mode *.dateRange* to select a contiguous range of dates, from a start date to an end date.

-    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: 1)
+    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: .dateRange)

-Note, mode 2 is automatically toggled internally and the end date must be greater than the start date.
+Note, mode *.dateRange* is automatically toggled internally and the end date must be greater than the start date.

 ## Multi-dates selection

-Use mode 3 for selecting a number of dates.
+Use mode *.multiDate* for selecting a number of dates.

-    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: 3)
+    RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: .multiDate)

 ## Disabled-dates setting